Industrial Technology Department

 Stories from Industrial Technology classes

 Students in Building Construction class taught by Don McKee are making wooden sawhorses for customers.
-Orders for the Spring semester are limited to the first
+Orders for the Spring semester are limited to the first 10 submitted.
+(A waiting list

 While they were touring, they were surprised by teacher Don McKee with a historical artifact, an old electric jig saw.
 In-scripted on the handle …